Abstract Submission Information

 (more details can be found on the SWACSM website)

-All members and those joining the Southwest Chapter of the American College of Sports Medicine (SWACSM) are invited to submit abstracts for presentation.
-General poster presentations are scheduled for Friday evening (10/30) and Saturday late morning (10/31).
+All members and those joining the Southwest Chapter of the American College of Sports Medicine (SWACSM) are invited to submit abstracts for virtual presentations, either as a general poster presentation or in our student research award competition.

 - Each individual is permitted to be first author on only one abstract, but may co-author several abstracts.

-- The first author is considered a presenter and must present the abstract at the annual meeting.
-(Schedule details provided on the SWACSM website)
+- The first author is considered a presenter and must present the abstract at the virtual meeting.

 - At least one of the authors must be a member of the SWACSM.

-- If one of the authors is a Fellow of the American College of Sports Medicine (ACSM), the letters FACSM should follow his/her name.
+- If one of the authors is a Fellow of the American College of Sports Medicine (ACSM), the letters FACSM should follow their name.

 - Presenting at SWACSM does not preclude submitting the same abstract for presentation at an ACSM national meeting.